Credila vs IDFC FIRST Bank Education Loan: Rates, Limits & Key Differences

 Course duration + 12 months

-The way interest is managed during the grace period can have a substantial impact on your total repayment amount.
 Both lenders calculate simple interest during the moratorium.
-If you choose not to pay this interest during your study period, it gets added to your principal, increasing your EMIs later.
-Some borrowers prefer to pay off the interest monthly during this time to keep their principal amount unchanged.
+If you choose not to pay this interest during your study period, it is added to your principal, increasing EMIs.
+Paying simple interest monthly during the moratorium is a cost-effective option.

 Pre-Approved Universities and Academic Benefits

-Processing fees also differ by category: Platinum and Titanium applicants pay 1%, while Gold applicants face a slightly higher fee of 1.25%.
-Repayment flexibility is another differentiator.
-Platinum and Titanium borrowers have multiple repayment options during the moratorium period (PSI, SI, EMI) and can include non-financial co-applicants.
-However, these benefits are not extended to Gold category borrowers.
-Additionally, IDFC First Bank provides pre-admission loan sanctions, enabling tentative loan approval even before admission letters are issued.
+Processing fees: Platinum and Titanium applicants pay ~1%; Gold applicants pay ~1.25%.
+Platinum and Titanium borrowers have multiple repayment options during moratorium (PSI, SI, EMI) and can include non-financial co-applicants.
+IDFC FIRST Bank also provides pre-admission loan sanctions, enabling tentative loan approval before admission letters are issued.

 Credila’s Holistic Evaluation Approach

-Unlike IDFC's structured categorisation, Credila evaluates loan applications using a more flexible, holistic approach.
-While GRE scores and university rankings are considered, they aren't the sole criteria.
-For instance, students with GRE scores above 310 may benefit from better interest rates and quicker processing.
-This method is particularly helpful for students attending institutions that may not fit neatly into traditional ranking systems.
+Credila evaluates loan applications with a more flexible, holistic approach.
+GRE scores and university rankings are considered but are not the sole criteria.
+Students with GRE scores above 310 may receive better interest rates and quicker processing.
+This approach is helpful for students attending institutions that may not fit neatly into traditional ranking systems.

-• You need a higher unsecured loan amount up to ₹75 lakhs, ideal for high-cost courses like MBA or medical degrees.
+• You need a higher unsecured loan amount (up to ~₹75 lakhs) for high-cost courses like MBA or medical degrees.

-• You want Section 80E tax benefits even on non-collateral loans .
+• You want Section 80E tax benefits (Credila is an approved institution under IT Act).

-• You prefer more flexibility in course and destination selection.
+• You prefer more flexibility in course and destination selection (5,000+ universities; 64+ countries).

-• You want a structured, tier-based system for loans with predictable benefits.
+• You want a structured, transparent tier-based system with predictable loan terms.

 Quick Decision Guide